e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 ```
 ssh 192.168.1.10 -l pi
 ```
 Set a static IP address for your Raspberry Pi Zero Wireless.
-You don't want the `IP` address of your Hyperspace host to change unknowingly, and no longer have a reachable host.
+You don't want the `IP` address of your Hyperspace host to change unknowingly, and no longer have a reachable host

 #### Wireless Interface
 ```
 sudo nano /etc/network/interfaces
 ```
 Configure your `/etc/network/interfaces` file to reflect the `IP` address of your Raspberry Pi, the `netmask` and the `gateway` (the `IP` of your router) so that if appears similar to the example below.
-Your file will likely be empty when you first open it.
+Your file will likely be empty when you first open it
 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)